 - Supports Multiple Projects.

 - Easy to integrate with many defect management tools.

-- Automated Test cases execution through XML-RPC.
+- Automated Test case execution through XML-RPC.

 - Easy to filter test cases with keywords, version and Testcase ID.